hgwood/petibrugnon/README.md

   All files and directories from the working directory will be zipped and uploaded, except those which match patterns found in `.gitignore`.
 If Git is not used, a `.petibrugnonignore` file is also accepted.
-Also, the `.petibrugnon` directory is always ignored.
+Also, the `.petibrugnon` directory and `.petibrugnonrc.json` are always ignored.
+After upload, wait for the scores to settle and display them, along with the difference between before and after the upload.
 - `score`: display the total score, rank, and individual test scores.
 - `parse`: use jolicitron to parse all inputs files.
   - `--schema`: speficy the schema file to use.
 Default is `jolicitron.json`.